stormpath/stormpath-documentation/source/accnt_mgmt.rst

 Using Email Macros
 ^^^^^^^^^^^^^^^^^^

 You can use macros in your email templates.
 Macros are placeholder text that are converted into actual values at the time the email is generated.
-You could use a macro to insert your user's first name into the email, as youll as the name of your Application.
+You could use a macro to insert your user's first name into the email, as well as the name of your Application.
 This would look like this:

 .. code-block:: java